Close Menu

 Medical improvement is not related to your ability to work if there has been a decrease in your medical symptoms, but no increase in your functional capacity to do basic work activities.
 If there has been any medical improvement in your condition, but it is not related to your ability to do work, then your benefits will continue.

 This medical improvement is not related to your ability to work, however, because your functional capacity to do basic work activities is not better.
 Nevertheless, the SSA can still take away your benefits because they can say there has been improvement.
 If there is improvement, then your benefits end.
-Learn more about how SSD benefits can end.
+Learn how SSD benefits can end.
 It is up to you to prove that you still cannot work.

 IF SSA TAKES AWAY YOUR BENEFITS, THEN WE CAN HELP